ibm-cloud-docs/openshift/openshift_why.md

 # Why Red Hat OpenShift on IBM Cloud
 {: #why_openshift}

 {{site.data.keyword.openshiftlong}} is an extension of {{site.data.keyword.containerlong}}, where IBM manages OpenShift Container Platform for you.
+You manage both your community Kubernetes and OpenShift clusters with the same {{site.data.keyword.containerlong_notm}} API, CLI, and console for a consistent user experience.
 {: shortdesc}

 ## Benefits of using the service